networknext/next/docs/integrate_with_your_game.md

 To upgrade and accelerate players, the server needs:

-* The datacenter the server is located in, passed in in code when the server is created, or via the environment variable (NEXT_DATACENTER).
+* The datacenter the server is located in, passed in with code when the server is created, or via the environment variable (NEXT_DATACENTER).
 You can set this datacenter to "cloud" when running in Google Cloud or AWS and the SDK will autodetect the datacenter for you.
-When running in local playtests or by default during development, pass in "local" as the datacenter name.
+When running in local playtests or by default during development running on your local machine, pass in "local" as the datacenter name.
-* The server IP address, passed in in code *or* overridden by environment variable (NEXT_SERVER_ADDRESS).
+* The server IP address, passed in via code *or* overridden by environment variable (NEXT_SERVER_ADDRESS).
 * A valid buyer private key, which should be passed in via environment variable (NEXT_BUYER_PRIVATE_KEY), or passed in on the command line.
 It is best not to embed this in your source code.
-This private key must be kept top secret.
+This private key must be kept secret.
 * The server backend public key (safe to embed)
 * The relay backend public key (safe to embed)
 * The server backend hostname.

 When a client connects and authenticates with your server, however you do it, once a client is known to be valid you should call "next_server_upgrade_session" on that client IP address.
 This is the step that enables acceleration.
-Call this function only once for each client, and that client will show up in the portal and be evaluated for acceleration once every 10 seconds afterwards.
+Call this function only once for each client, and that client will show up in the portal and be evaluated for acceleration afterwards.

 As with the client, the SDK is by default setup to point at your dev environment #if NEXT_DEVELOPMENT, else it will point at your production environment.